 Planning a surprise proposal is a little tricky.
-There are a few moving parts to think of when trying to hash out the details We have compiled our best ideas based on years of experience.
+There are a few moving parts to think of when trying to hash out the details I have compiled our best ideas based on years of experience.
 First, you have to get the ring and keep it out of sight and safe from your significant other.
 This can be a challenge if you live together and have a CSI detective in the mix.
 I have had clients who have hidden the ring in plain sight and those that have stuffed it in a sock drawer.
 Once you have the ring you then need to start planning how to propose.
 You first want to pick a location.

 Here is a list of rooftop locations for proposals in Boston.
 This a list of hotels with views of Boston: